Xela3026/workflows-docs/docs/event-schemas.md

 <div className="dubheader">Overview</div>

 To "trigger" an event, you need to make a POST request.
 The URL of this request must be formatted as "<BrandName type="custodian"/>/organisations/&#123;&#123;workspace-id&#125;&#125;/events/publish" where &#123;&#123;workspace-id&#125;&#125; is the ID of your workspace.
 This same URL is used to trigger all the event schemas in your workspace.
+Access your workspace ID by navigating to the <BrandName type="name"/> App, clicking the workspace icon in the top right of your screen, and clicking on info.

+[comment]: <> (Alternately, navigate to <BrandName type="details-page"/>.)

 <br/>